need help replacing window balance

 The tension in channel balances is not adjustable but I can tell you that the 37D strength code on your original balance will support a window sash between 27-32 lbs.
 If you're not sure if the current balances had the correct spring strength, I would recommend confirming the exact sash weight to ensure that the fall within the supported weight range.

-A quick learner from New orleans says:
+Quick Learner from New orleans

 Hi Casey 27ish lbs sounds about correct so you can go ahead and put together an order for 4 full replacement hardware sets (four windows both sides) So 8 all together.